 Mi Lan Xiang (Snow Orchid)

-Snow Orchid’s strong oxidation and heavy roasting give it a bold flavor with a lingering floral finish like orchid flowers.
+Snow Orchid’s strong oxidation and heavy roasting give it a bold flavor with a lingering floral finish like the winter-blooming orchids of Guangdong Province.
 A popular everyday wulong with more caffeine for study and alertness.
 An affordable choice for drinkers seeking a strong and dark brew.

 - Tea Origin